 There is a wide variety of honing rod lengths to choose from, just like knives.
 The lengths range between 8 and 14 inches, with the most common honing rods being around 12-inches.
 The longer the blade, the lengthier your honing rod should be.

 Most honing rods are made from chromium-plated steel, but ceramic and diamond are also used.
 If your knife’s blade is made from harder steel like high-carbon stainless steel, get a sturdier honing rod like ceramic or diamond.
 Because these are a lot harder than steel, they won’t wear off as quickly.
-Additionally, ceramic and diamond honing rods can also sharpen the edge by removing some metal, unlike regular steel rods.
+Additionally, ceramic and diamond honing rods can also sharpen the edge by removing more metal.

 Most honing rods are round, but they can also be oval.
 The oval-shaped honing rods give more surface area to work on and are primarily found in either ceramic or diamond honing rods.